Equity Converted to Cash – Taking Equity Out of Your Home

 • Type of home equity loan

-As there are two main types of home equity loan, the type you apply for can impact what type of underwriting process you have to go through in order to qualify.
+As there are two main types of a home equity loan, the type you apply for can impact what type of underwriting process you have to go through in order to qualify.

 Type 1 Second Mortgage